Pseudomonas syringae pv. coronafaciens

 No

 No references found indicating that seed is a pathway.
-Corn is a minor host of this pathogen.
-Only reported sporadically in MN and WI (causes chocolate spot in corn)
+Corn is not a main host of this pathogen.

 Search the database